Davey Todd: 2023: Podium finishes at major events

 In 2023, Todd achieved multiple podium finishes at the Isle of Man TT, including a third-place finish in the Superstock race.
 His consistent performances established him as a top contender in road racing.

 2024: Career-defining wins

 The year 2024 marked significant achievements for Todd, as he claimed his first Senior TT win, one of the most prestigious accolades in motorcycle road racing.
 He also won the RL360 Superstock Race, earning the Joey Dunlop Trophy as the best combined Superbike/Senior TT rider.

 2025 Isle of Man TT

-Davey Todd, riding for 8TEN Racing BMW in Superbike and Superstock, and Padgett’s Racing in Supersport/Supertwin, showcased a stellar performance at the 2025 Isle of Man TT.
+Todd, riding for 8TEN Racing BMW in Superbike and Superstock, and Padgett’s Racing in Supersport/Supertwin, showcased a stellar performance at the 2025 Isle of Man TT.